 We have been on a roasting streak in the Peel house lately.
-Maybe it is the colder weather.
-You can check out our most recent slow roasted tomatoes and our roasted garlic to see what I am talking about.
+Maybe it is the colder than normal weather.
+You can check out our most recent slow-roasted tomatoes and our roasted garlic to see what I am talking about.
 Serious goodness!

 How to Make Perfectly Roasted Red Onions

-Roasted onions are easy to make in the oven using a neutral oil like olive or filter coconut and salt and pepper.
-Start by preheating the oven to 400 F degrees.
-Roast until caramelized about 15 to 20 minutes.
+This is a very simple and straightforward recipe.
+Roasted onions are easy to make in the oven using a neutral oil like olive or filtered coconut and salt and pepper.
+But you can add additional seasonings like lemon zest, hearty fresh herbs (we like thyme), or even spicy dried chilis.

+Oven Bake- Start by preheating the oven to 400 F degrees.
+Roast until caramelized, about 15 to 20 minutes.
 Flip halfway through for even caramelization.